 The General Assembly of Tennessee requires first time students to provide proof of immunity or immunization for measles, mumps, rubella (MMR) and Varicella (Chicken Pox).
 State law also mandates that incoming students be informed of risk factors and dangers of meningococcal disease and hepatitis B.

 Please click here for complete policy information

 Student Health and Counseling Services (SHCS) respects the right to privacy of all our clients and patients and we maintain strict confidentiality of health related information.
-We do not share information regarding patient utilization, medical/counseling diagnosis, medical/counseling treatment or other medical/counseling information pertaining to a patient with any university employee outside of SHCS without written consent from the patient.
-Students can print a consent to release information by clicking here.
-Requests submitted by fax or postal service MUST be accompanied by a copy of a photo id.
+We do not share individual medical/counseling information or information regarding patient utilization with family members, or faculty/staff/university administrators outside of SHCS without formal authorization/consent from the patient.
+There are some exceptions, however:

-Patients and clients have the right to file a complaint or make inquires if they believe privacy rights have been violated.
-Please contact one of the following:
+Patients have the right to file a complaint or make inquires if they believe privacy rights have been violated.

 Except in a few instances (for example, treatment related to sexually transmitted diseases, drug or alcohol abuse, or emergencies), the State of Tennessee requires that a person be 18 years of age before he/she can receive medical treatment without the consent of a parent or guardian.
 It is often difficult to reach a parent or guardian to obtain consent each time that a student under 18 requires treatment, and it can be frustrating for the minor student awaiting treatment.
-Therefore, parents/guardians are given an opportunity to provide the information to facilitate treatment should a need arise by completing this form.
+Therefore, parents/guardians are given an opportunity to provide the information to facilitate treatment should a need arise by completing Consent for Treatment of Minors form.